MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/linked-servers/set-up-troubleshoot-linked-server.md

   > Locate the following registry key.
 Then, change the value of the AllowInProcess (DWORD) entry to 1.
 This registry key is located under the corresponding provider name: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Providers\ProviderName`.
   >
   > - Method 2
-  > Set the Allow InProcess option directly through SQL Server Enterprise Manager when you add a new linked server.
+  > Set the Allow InProcess option directly through SQL Server Management Studio when you add a new linked server.
 Click Provider Options , and then click to select the Allow InProcess check box.

 - Message 4